sanjay95/BECKN-Integration-to-Gateway/README.md

 ```

 OR
-Use for testing use any of the online tool.
+for testing, use any of the online tool.
 one working example as of now is: https://ed25519.herokuapp.com/

 other URLS: